saecki/zig-grep/README.md

 - The executable should now be at `zig-out/bin/zig-grep`

 ## Notes
+- build system
+    - same language for build-system
+    - build.zig is generated
 - manual memory management
     - allocators have to be manually passed
     - deallocate by `defer`ing `deinit` procedures